mdp/SlidePrint/README.md

 ## Usage

-1. Navigate to the DocSend or Pitch.com presentation you want to print (starting at page 1)
+1. Navigate to the pitchdeck presentation you want to print (starting at page 1)
 1. Click the SlidePrint Print button
 1. When it completes, you will be taken to a new tab containing the a document ready to print
 1. Print or save your document